Cohesive Digests for Ints and Floats

 Digesting

-During the digesting process, one would first convert the input data into a byte sequence following a designated scheme, with which some seasoned algorithms like SHA-256 further calculate the digest string.
-The scheme one adopts should be carefully chosen, such that the resulting byte sequence faithfully encodes the information of the input data.
+Modern digesting algorithms are byte-oriented.
+During the digesting process, one should first convert the input data into a byte sequence following a designated scheme, with which the algorithms like SHA-256 further calculate the digest string.
+The scheme one adopts should be carefully chosen, such that the resulting byte sequence faithfully reflects the information of the input data.

 package main